Azure-Samples/active-directory-b2c-node-sign-up-user-flow-captcha/README.md

   - nodejs
 products:
   - azure-active-directory
-description: "A sample to demonstrate how to use a captcha service during sign-up in Azure AD B2C user flows and Node.js Azure Function"
+description: "A sample to demonstrate how to use a CAPTCHA service during sign-up in Azure AD B2C user flows and Node.js Azure Function"
 urlFragment: active-directory-node-b2c-sign-up-user-flow-captcha
 ---